 To me, drawing is equal to thinking.
 Hence the diversity in my work and the various starting points (outside world and inner world).

 Depending on the concept, (I often already have a (working) title in mind), I start formally and in the course of the process, it turns more free, more linear and drawing-like or the other way around.
+The drawing ends up drawing itself and it is very nice when that time has come.

 However ‘dark’ my work may look, I always try to keep lightness and openness by using the white of the drawing paper.